Why Homebuyers Must Consider Loading, Before Making A Purchase

 “A majority of the developers do not mention the loading factor of a unit but it is important for buyers to know this term, as it gives the real value for investment.
 Most of the time, developers calculate loading in proportion to the super built-up area, instead of the carpet area, to bring down the loading percentage,” explains Vijay Singhania, a Bengaluru-based property broker.

-The real estate law, notified two years ago, makes it mandatory for developers to disclose the carpet area of the units that they sell, along with the super built-up area, making it easier for the buyers to calculate the loading factor of the unit.
+The real estate law makes it mandatory for developers to disclose the carpet area of the units that they sell, along with the super built-up area, making it easier for the buyers to calculate the loading factor of the unit.

 What is the ideal loading factor?